Matt Gaetz: Cannabis

 Gaetz has introduced legislation to reclassify cannabis from Schedule I to Schedule III under the Controlled Substances Act.
 He has also introduced legislation to loosen federal restrictions on the cultivation of cannabis for research purposes.
-Gaetz has criticized the federal government for having "lied to the American people for a generation" about cannabis's medical benefits.
+Gaetz has criticized the federal government for having "lied to the American people for a generation" about the medical benefits of cannabis.
 As a member of the Florida House, he sponsored a bill, eventually signed into law, to expand the state's Right to Try Act to include the medical use of cannabis.
 In September 2017, Gaetz keynoted the American Medical Marijuana Physicians Association's annual conference.

-In November 2019, Gaetz was one of only two Republicans on the House Judiciary Committee to vote for the Marijuana Opportunity Reinvestment and Expungement (MORE) Act, which among other reforms would remove cannabis from the Controlled Substances Act.
+In November 2019, Gaetz was one of only two Republicans on the House Judiciary Committee to vote for the Marijuana Opportunity Reinvestment and Expungement (MORE) Act, which among other reforms sought to remove cannabis from the Controlled Substances Act.
 He was also the only Republican cosponsor of the bill (of 55 cosponsors) at the time of its passage.
-Gaetz has introduced the STATES Act to prevent federal interference in states that have legalized cannabis for medical or recreational purposes.
-Gaetz has said he has had multiple conversations with President Trump about cannabis policy.
+Gaetz introduced the STATES Act to prevent federal interference in states that have legalized cannabis for medical or recreational purposes.
+Gaetz said he had multiple conversations with President Trump about cannabis policy.

+Nonetheless, Gaetz did not find positions on marijuana to be a dealbreaker in the 2024 Republican Speaker nominee selection, repeatedly supporting anti-cannabis candidates.